mwilsoncoding/mwilsoncoding.github.io/README.md

 ## CNAME

-This is not part of the site; rather, it is configuration.
+This is not part of the site; it is configuration.

 DNS for `maxwilson.dev` points to GitHub Pages servers.